mukeenanyafiq/4BillionIPs/README.md

 To read such a large file, you could visit https://www.readfileonline.com/

+# Issues?
+Contribution Request??
+A question???
+Use each communication feature from GitHub correctly
+- **Issues** are for when you found a problem and you want to report it
+- Request to contribute adding new language script or modifying current script? **Pull Request** is the way to go
+- You have a question?
+Start a **discussion** in **Discussions** with the category **QnA**

 # Contemplating my life
 > Was this worth it enough? **No. No it doesn't.
 But I had fun with it.**